soykuvvetberat34/QuizApp_with_python_pyqt5_mysql/README.md

 **And 3 buttons below the questions, you can add questions ,delete questions or update questions.**

-**Student's id,number,name,surname and point as you can see on the right side**
+**As you can see on the right side, you can see student's id,number,name,surname and point**